 Hence, healthcare providers need a good Electronic Medical Record (EMR) system to streamline different processes of their practices or organizations.
-An EMR is the best and easy way to keep track of patient care; however, sometimes it can work otherwise.
+An EMR is a best and easy way to keep track of patient care; however, sometimes it can work otherwise.

-While many healthcare providers support the use of the EMR systems within the healthcare industry, others are strictly against this viewpoint.
+While many healthcare providers support the use of EMR systems within the healthcare industry, others are strictly against this viewpoint.
 The reasons are based on the different issues each one of them faces.

 Based on the reviews of those healthcare providers, learn below about some of the best and worst EMR systems.